dahead/awp/README.md

 - Simple, clean user interface using bubbletea and lipgloss
 - Shows today's tasks by default, with option to view all tasks
-- Date navigation to view tasks due on specific days
+- Date/Month/Calendar navigation to view tasks due on specific days
 - Quick navigation with hotkeys (h to jump to today, ctrl+shift+arrow keys to navigate to days with tasks)
 - Filtering capabilities to show only done or undone tasks
 - Search functionality to find specific tasks
 - Stores data in a SQLite database
-- Central hotkey (CTRL+B) to show additional commands
-- Full CRUD operations for managing tasks

 ## Todo Item Properties